 Treatment with Chinese Herbal Medicine involves the use of combinations of herbs which are designed to correct the particular disharmony of the individual.
 The ingredients such as roots, stems, barks, berries, flowers, leaves and some no-plant materials are made into formulas.
 The principle is that a balance of ingredients with certain properties is matched to the individual patient's pattern.
 Each formula can be adapted to suit the changing needs of the patient.
 Chinese Herbal Medicine may be prescribed either as a tea, to be made up from raw herbs or from concentrated powders/granules, or as a ready-made formula in tablet form.

 Chinese Herbal Medicine is based on the principle that good health depends on achieving optimum vitality and balance - a balance described in the terms of the polarity of Yin and Yang.
 Chinese Herbal Medicine treatment can be done in conjunction with Acupuncture treatment in order to maximize the effectiveness of treatment.
 Most of the herbs commonly used here have been scientifically researched and are perfectly safe.
-In our clinic, individually formulated Chinese Herbal prescriptions are made from concentrated powder or granules from RCHM approved suppliers, which can be taken as a instant tea.
+In our clinic, individually formulated Chinese Herbal prescriptions are made from concentrated powder or granules from RCHM approved suppliers, which can be taken as a instant tea or tablet form.

 The length of treatment will vary greatly depending on the condition.
 Anything between one and six months would be common, though in certain cases treatment outside this range may be suggested.